UW Foundation Overview

 order to pay individuals.
 Take note, e-Reimbursement is the only method to pay individuals

-with Foundation funds.
+from Foundation funds.

 Departments have been assigned a development officer who can assist departments with fund raising.
 For questions about development, please contact the L&S Office of Advancement.

 UW Foundation accounts have a title, a number, and a fund description that lays out the terms of the fund.
-Many Foundation accounts are discretionary, usable for whatever purpose the Department Chair requires, some are for grad or undergrad fellowships or support, some support a specific researcher's program, and some are for very specific projects.
+Many UWF accounts are discretionary, usable for whatever purpose the Department Chair requires, some are for grad or undergrad fellowships or support, some support a specific researcher's program, and some are for very specific projects.
 Be sure you are aware of the fund terms before you use the money.
 Terms and conditions information is available on the Advancement Resources website (log in, hover over Fund Reporting in red navigation bar, select Fund/List Information; select the account you want, click "view" under the Fund Details column, scroll down and click the Fund Description tab).

 The 112- expendable accounts are like a money market checkbook: you can spend the cash that is available; if you have a high cash balance, then your cash balance will earn a small amount of interest.
 These funds are accessed using a UW Foundation Check Request (Log in, hover over Fund Management in red navigation bar, select "Check/ACH request" from the pull down menu).
 Gifts and donations received by the department can be deposited into these accounts with a UW Foundation Gift Deposit Form (Log in, hover over Fund Management in red navigation bar, select "Gift & Special Deposit" from the pull down menu).
 Donors may give gifts electronically by using a donation link on your website, or the UW Foundation donation link.